8 Tips to Overcome Self-Doubt

 It is easy to forget how far you have come when all you think about is how bad your current situation is.
 Reflecting on the past can be a great source of motivation.
 Appreciate the fact that you kept going even when things seemed difficult.

 Make a list of all your achievements and times when you did something you thought you could not.
 Remembering such moments will make you feel optimistic.
-It will remind you that you are good enough to accomplish whatever you set out to do.
+It will remind you that you are good enough to accomplish whatever you set out to do and help overcome self-doubt.

 Get an Outlet for Your Negative Emotions